 Rule 434 establishes engineering and administrative standards for plugging and temporarily abandoning wells.
 Prior to the Financial Assurance Rulemaking, the Commission did not establish deadlines for plugging inactive wells.
-Consistent with its intent to minimize financial risks to the State of Colorado by incentivizing timely plugging and abandonment of inactive wells, the Commission revised Rule 434 to require operators to either plug or provide full-cost bonding forsingle well financial assurance for a certain subset of inactive wells.
+Consistent with its intent to minimize financial risks to the State of Colorado by incentivizing timely plugging and abandonment of inactive wells, the Commission revised Rule 434 to require operators to either plug or provide single well financial assurance for a certain subset of inactive wells.